 The University of Utah History Department is proud to announce it has teaming up with the Hinckley Institute to provide wonderful new opportunities to History majors and minors.
-Starting in Fall 2017, students engaging in internships through the Hinckley Institute will now be able to apply up to 6 HNKLY credits towards their History degrees.
+Beginning Fall 2017, students engaging in internships through the Hinckley Institute will now be able to apply up to 6 HNKLY credits towards their History degrees.

 The Hinckley Institute has been a staple institution of the University of Utah since 1965.
 This non-partisan institute was founded with the mission to engage students in governmental, civic, and political processes, promote a better understanding and appreciation of politics, and train ethical and visionary students for public service.
 Among its many engagement opportunities is a globally acclaimed internship program providing students with experience and education that employers need.

 The History-Hinckley Partnership will allow History majors and minors to receive credit

 towards their degree when they work on an internship through the Hinckley Institute.